WELCOME! You will want to read all the way to the end of this page before you click on the link to start your online check in process!

 Transfer-in students must complete all check in requirements within 15 days of the program start date on their I-20.

-The new/transfer-in student check-in procedure is a two-step process.
+The new/transfer-in student check-in procedure is a three-step process to be completed AFTER you arrive in the US.

 Check-In Step 1: To return to your online check-in record, go to https://isss.internationalcenter.ufl.edu and click the LOGIN button.
-You will need a copy or screenshot of your UF I-20, passport, visa, Port of Entry stamp, your most recent entry I94 and travel history, and form I901 SEVIS fee receipt to upload.
+You will need to upload a copy or screenshot of your UF I-20, form I-901 SEVIS fee receipt, passport, visa, Port of Entry stamp, your most recent entry I-94 and travel history showing your current entry.
 Complete all required steps and click on the button at the top of the page that says SUBMIT APPLICATION.

-Check-In Step 2: After you have completed the Online check-in, UFIC will mark your New International Student Check-In record as Processed.
+Check-In Step 2: After you have completed the Online check-in, UFIC will review your documents for proof of current entry, and will mark your New International Student Check-In record as Processed.
 You will receive a message when this step is completed.

 Check-In Step 3: U.S. & Emergency Address Update - All international students must report their United States local home physical address (no P.O.
 Boxes) to the University of Florida as it is required that we have the correct home address for our students at all times.
 If you have not arranged housing yet, please enter address where you will be staying tonight, then you can update within 10 days of your move in, at your one.UF account.
 The link for these addresses will be in your on-line check in.